Chapter 14: The Shape of the Future

 "It's not.
 Granted, I'm mad, but I'll get over it."
 She lowered her fingers from her face.
-Though it pained her to do so, she needed to redirect him to the cold, hard facts about their situation.
+Though it pained her to do so, she needed to remind him of the cold, hard facts about their situation.
 "You have to look at it from my perspective.
 I can't think about 'us'.
 It's not an option as long as you're an Elder."

 "Not a very good one," said Leo airily.
-At her dubious squint, he revealed a little known fact.
-"When I became an Elder, I was supposed to stay Up There permanently, but I didn't."
+At her dubious look, he explained, "When I became an Elder, I was supposed to stay Up There permanently.
+But I didn't."

 "Do you regret it?"

-He turned his head from side to side.
+He shook his head.
 "I never had any regrets about us.
 How could I, when I never stopped loving you?"

-The sincerity in his voice erased her remaining doubts.
-Piper was lightheaded from the realization that their love wasn't dead—a little bruised and battered, but not dead.
+His declaration erased her remaining doubts, and Piper's head spun from the realization that their love wasn't dead—a little bruised and battered, perhaps, but not dead.
 She was aware of their proximity and didn't flinch when Leo reached out to hold her hands.
-Except for when she clung to Leo for comfort last night, they hadn't been in each other's personal space like this since before his promotion.
+Except for when she clung to Leo for comfort last night, they hadn't crossed each other's personal space like this since before he became an Elder.